Injectivity theorems with multiplier ideal sheaves for higher direct images under K"ahler morphisms: Introduction

 for some $b>0$.

 Then, for a non-zero $($holomorphic$)$ section $s$ of $M$, the multiplication map induced by the tensor product with $s$

 is injective for every $q$. \end{theo}

-\begin{rem} (1) The case $m=0$ in Theorem \ref{main} agrees with the case where $(M,h_{M})$ is trivial in Theorem \ref{main2}.
-This case is important for applications. \\ (2) The assumption in Theorem \ref{main} on the local sup-norm is a reasonable condition to make the multiplication map well-defined and it is always satisfied in the case $m=0$. \end{rem}
+\begin{rem} (1) For every point $t \in \Delta$ we can take an open neighborhood $\Delta'$ of $t$ such that $\pi^{-1}(\Delta')$ is a K\"ahler manifold, when $\pi \colon X \to \Delta$ is a K\"ahler morphism (for example see \cite[Definition 6.1]{Tak95} for the definition of K\"ahler morphisms). \\ (2) The case $m=0$ in Theorem \ref{main} agrees with the case where $(M,h_{M})$ is trivial in Theorem \ref{main2}.
+This case is important for applications. \\ (3) The assumption in Theorem \ref{main} on the local sup-norm is a reasonable condition to make the multiplication map well-defined and it is always satisfied in the case $m=0$. \end{rem}

 In \cite{Mat13} and \cite{FM16}, by combining the theory of harmonic integrals with the $L^2$-method for the $\dbar$-equation, we succeeded to obtain the above results in the absolute case (see also \cite{GM13} and \cite{FM16} for applications).
-The proof of the main results is based on transcendental methods developed in \cite{Mat13}, \cite{FM16}, and \cite{Tak97}.
+The proof of the main results is based on transcendental methods developed in \cite{Mat13}, \cite{FM16}, and \cite{Tak95}.
 One of the advantages of our method is that we can prove the main results for K\"ahler morphisms (not only projective morphisms) and singular metrics with non-algebraic singularities.
 We must sometimes handle the singular metric $h$ obtained from taking the limit of suitable metrics $\{h_{m}\}_{m=1}^{\infty}$.
 Under the regularity (smoothness) for singular metrics, a theorem similar to Theorem \ref{main2} was given in \cite{Fuj13}.
 However, it is quite hard to investigate the regularity of the limit $h$, even if $h_{m}$ has algebraic singularities.
 Therefore it is worth formulating Theorem \ref{main} and Theorem \ref{main2} for singular metrics with arbitrary singularities.